jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-2024+Objectives.md

     - **Accountability AKA Principle of Access Control**: proper identification, authentication, and authorization that is logged and monitored; users and other subjects can be held accountable for their actions when auditing is implemented; accountability is maintained for individual subjects through the use of auditing; logs record user activities and users can be held accountable for their logged actions; this encourages good user behavior and compliance with the org's security policy; also see definitions/interpolations in Domain 2, and above
   - **Auditing**: tracks subjects and records when they access objects, creating an audit trail in one or more audit logs
   - Auditing provides accountability
+  - FIDO2 and WebAuthn are related technical standards that enable phishing-resistant, passwordless authentication across the internet
+    - **FIDO2 (Fast IDentity Online 2)**: an overarching project and set of specifications developed by the FIDO Alliance designed to replace passwords with cryptographic keys
+    - **WebAuthn (Web Authentication)**: a specific web API standard developed by the World Wide Web Consortium (W3C) in collaboration with FIDO that allows websites (known as "Relying Parties") to communicate directly with a user’s browser to perform secure authentication
   - **Single-factor authentication**: any authentication using only one proof of identity
   - **Two-factor authentication (2FA)**: requires two different proofs of identity
   - **Multifactor authentication (MFA)**: any authentication using two or more factors